 There are very few dates on the calendar where you can’t find something memorable done by Wayne Gretzky.
 Oct.
 9 was very kind to him over the years, starting way back in 1982 when he scored two goals and had an assist in the Edmonton Oilers’ 6-3 win over the Vancouver Canucks.
-The two goals gave him 200 in just 242 games played, making him the fastest player to ever hit this milestone.
+The two goals gave him 200 in just 242 games, making him the fastest player to hit this milestone.

 Fast forward to Oct.
 9, 1993, and Gretzky is now a member of the Los Angeles Kings.
-On this night he scored two goals and picked up four assists in a 10-3 beating of the Detroit Red Wings.
+On this night, he scored two goals and picked up four assists in a 10-3 beating of the Detroit Red Wings.
 Tomas Sandstrom had helpers on each of Gretzky’s goals on his way to setting a new franchise record with six assists.
-Defenseman Dominic Lavoie scored the only hat trick of his career with Gretzky assisting on two of the three goals.
+Defenseman Dominic Lavoie scored the only hat trick of his career, with Gretzky assisting on two of the three goals.

 A Pair of Debuts

 The Canucks played their first game in the league on this date in 1970.
-The hosted the Kings at the old Pacific Coliseum, but Los Angeles spoiled the party with a 3-1 win.
+They hosted the Kings at the old Pacific Coliseum, but Los Angeles spoiled the party with a 3-1 win.
 Defenseman Barry Wilkins scored the lone Canucks goal and the first in team history.

 Memories in Montreal

-Longtime play-by-play announcer Danny Gallivan called his first Montreal Canadiens game, on Oct.
+Longtime play-by-play announcer Danny Gallivan called his first Montreal Canadiens game on Oct.
 9, 1952.
 He went on to call over 2,000 Habs games on radio and television.
 He was the voice of 16 Stanley Cup championships before he retired in 1984.

 On Oct.
 9, 1971, Guy Lafleur played in his first NHL game.
-He picked up an assist as the Canadiens tied the Rangers 4-4, at the Forum, to extend their opening night unbeaten streak to nine games (6-0-3).
+He picked up an assist as the Canadiens tied the Rangers 4-4 at the Forum to extend their opening night unbeaten streak to nine games (6-0-3).

-Exactly 11 years later, Oct.
+Exactly 11 years later, on Oct.
 9, 1982, Lafleur netted the 15th hat trick of his career and added two assists, as the Canadiens lost 8-7 to the visiting Chicago Blackhawks.

-Pete Mahovlich scored his second career hat trick, on Oct.
+Pete Mahovlich scored his second career hat trick on Oct.
 9, 1974, to lead the Canadiens to a 5-5 tie with the New York Islanders.
 The draw extended the team’s opening night unbeaten streak to 12 straight games (8-0-4).

 A Date Full of Firsts

-Dale Hawerchuk scored his first career NHL goal, on Oct.
+Dale Hawerchuk scored his first career NHL goal on Oct.
 9, 1981, just 54 seconds into the game.
 He added a second goal and a pair of assists in the Winnipeg Jets’ big 8-3 win over the Rangers.

 On Oct.
-9, 1983, Tim Kerr and Bill Barber each score just seconds into the game to set the tone in the Philadelphia Flyers’ 7-1 win over the rival Pittsburgh Penguins.
+9, 1983, Tim Kerr and Bill Barber each scored just seconds into the game to set the tone in the Philadelphia Flyers’ 7-1 win over the rival Pittsburgh Penguins.
 Barber became the first player in team history and 19th in league history to score 400 career goals.

-Rookie Patrik Stefan scored the first two goals of his NHL career and added an assist, on Oct.
+Rookie Patrik Stefan scored the first two goals of his NHL career and added an assist on Oct.
 9, 1999, as his Atlanta Thrashers tied the visiting Buffalo Sabres 5-5.
 With the tie, the expansion Thrashers earned their first-ever point in their third game.

 A Big Night in 1986

 Oct.
-9, 1986, was quite the eventful evening as a new NHL season got underway.
+9, 1986, was quite an eventful evening as a new NHL season got underway.
 Before the action started, Ron Greschner was named the captain of the Rangers, replacing Barry Beck.
 Greschner and Kelly Kisio alternated the captaincy over the next four seasons.

-Jacques Martin coached his first game for the Blues and led them to 4-3 victory at the Kings.
+Jacques Martin coached his first game for the Blues and led them to a 4-3 victory at the Kings.
 This was St. Louis’ ninth straight win on opening night, tying the all-time mark set by the Canadiens between 1954 and 1962.